 Nelson Barbosa, PhD Economics ’01, served as finance minister of Brazil during part of the term of former President Dilma Rousseff.
 Besides being a graduate of The New School, Barbosa worked as an economic analyst at the Brazilian Central Bank and as a member of the senior economic staff at the Brazilian Ministry of Finance.

 “For a small university, we have quite an impact on the critical debates of our time,” Shaikh says.

-What’s more, Shaikh notes, “faculty and alumni are recognizing the fruits of their labor because the world is turning our way.”
-Rather than putting their faith in a single (and by some accounts, failed) way of thinking, people are beginning to open up to different ways of understanding and influencing the world.
+What’s more, Shaikh notes, “Faculty and alumni are recognizing the fruits of their labor because the world is turning our way.”
+Rather than putting their faith in a single— and by many accounts, failed— way of thinking, people are beginning to open up to different approaches to understanding and influencing the world.
 And NSSR’s Economics Department, more than any other department of its kind, has long been to be a guiding force in that effort.

 “The steps needed to bring economics teaching into the real world do not require the invention of anything new or exotic,” Shaikh says, quoting a September 2014 editorial in the Financial Times.
 “The curriculum should embrace economic history and pay more attention to unorthodox thinkers such as Joseph Schumpeter, Friedrich Hayek, and, yes, even Karl Marx.
 Faculties need to restore links with other fields such as psychology and anthropology, whose insights can explain phenomena that economics cannot.
 Economics professors should make the study of how people act the starting point of courses, not an afterthought.”